pcmillerAcme/docs/index.md

 ## /orders/**[#]**/fbx

-This resource returns the complete animated fbx binary stream.
+This resource returns the complete animated [FBX](https://en.wikipedia.org/wiki/FBX) binary stream.
 There is a high variability of time to completion as driven by animation complexity, including times that may exceed the timeout period of some browsers.
-It is therefore recommended to query orders/**[OrderNumber]**/progress resource first, and after progress has reached a value of 100 request the gif.
+It is therefore recommended to query orders/**[OrderNumber]**/progress resource first, and after progress has reached a value of 100, then request the fbx file.
 Example URL:

     https://api.acme.codes/orders/1444979323_ODFAUQSE/fbx

 ## /orders/**[#]**/fbx-file-info

 This resource returns a JSON-formatted response containing a 'fileSize' key:value pair.
-The value of fileSize is zero until the file creation is completed, at which point it is permanently the file size of the final finished fbx animation file.
+The value of fileSize is zero until the file creation is completed, at which point it is permanently the file size of the finished fbx animation file.
 Example URL:

     https://api.acme.codes/orders/1444979323_ODFAUQSE/fbx-file-info

 Example return value:

-    {"fileSize": 439441}
+    {"fileSize":  1124656}

 ## /orders/**[#]**/gif